Kaedim/working-at-kaedim/README.md

 ## Visa sponsorship

-Available for the US and UK for recent graduates and candidates who are already based in those countries.
+Available for the US and UK candidates who are already based in those countries.
 We will do our best to support you.

 ## Recruiting process